Pitt’s Center for Medical Innovation awards three novel biomedical projects with $60,000 in Round 1 2020 Pilot Funding

 William Federspiel, PhD; Professor of Bioengineering, Swanson School of Engineering

-Researcher in Bioenengineering, Swanson School of Engineerin
+Ryan Orizondo, PhD Researcher in Bioengineering, Swanson School of Engineering

 AWARD 3: “Individual Biocontainment Unit for Reducing Viral Transmission to healthcare Workers and Patients”

-For the expedited development, approval and manufacture of a novel device for use with ICU patients to reduce contamination by aerosolized
+For the expedited development, approval and manufacture of a novel device for use with ICU patients to reduce contamination by aerosolized particles.

 David M. Turer, MD, MS Department of Plastic Surgery, UPMC